Larkinabout/fvtt-custom-dnd5e/README.md

 - **`CONFIG.Dice.D20Roll.prototype.configureModifiers`**: Patched when at least one roll is configured.
 Adds the custom die formula to the d20 options to make it available to `validD20Roll`.
 - **`CONFIG.Dice.D20Roll.prototype.validD20Roll`**: Patched when at least one roll is configured.
 Additionally returns true when a custom die exists.
 - **`dnd5e.applications.actor.BaseActorSheet.prototype._prepareSenses`:** Patched when senses configuration is enabled.
 Applies custom senses modifications.
+- **`dnd5e.applications.actor.BaseActorSheet.prototype._prepareSkillsTools`:** Patched when skills configuration is enabled.
+Filters out skills not present in CONFIG.DND5E.skills to prevent errors when skills are injected by the system.
 - **`dnd5e.dataModels.actor.AttributesFields.prepareEncumbrance`:** Patched when the D&D 5e's 'Encumbrance Tracking' setting is set to 'Variant'.
 Avoids recalculating encumbrance as well as issues with encumbrance active effects applied during item updates/deletions.
 - **`dnd5e.dataModels.actor.AttributesFields.prepareMovement`:** Patched when encumbrance speed reduction mode is set to 'Multiplier'.
 Applies multiplier-based speed reductions to movement values.
 - **`foundry.canvas.placeables.Token.prototype._refreshBorder`:** Patched when Custom D&D 5e's 'Token Border Shape' setting is enabled.